List of Shadow Star characters: Bungo Takano

-Bungo Takano (高野 文吾 Takano Bungo): A high school student and one of Komori's associates.
+Bungo Takano (高野 文吾, Takano Bungo) is a high school student and one of Komori's associates.
 He is usually very cheerful and carefree, though serious and supportive of his teammates in battle.
 He is a military fanatic with a great fondness for guns and cannons, handily supplying such weapons to his human allies when needed.
-His dragon is named Hainuwele (ハイヌウエレ Hainuuere) and resembles an angel with talons; in its first appearance, it attacks Shiina's father while flying a jet plane.
+His dragon is named Hainuwele (ハイヌウエレ, Hainuuere) and resembles an angel with talons; in its first appearance, it attacks Shiina's father while flying a jet plane.

 Though a member of his high school's track team, Bungo often skips practice to spend time with Satomi, whom he still has strong feelings for despite an apparent past break-up.
 He is extremely protective of Satomi, having defended her from bullies at least once when they were younger, and his usual cheerful demeanour vanishes completely when he sees her being hurt in any way.
 Although he and Sudo work together, he is often puzzled by Sudo's plans.

 During his second attack on Shiina's father, his dragon gets sucked into Shunji Tamai's jet turbine and is crushed; Bungo himself collapses in Satomi's arms and dies soon afterwards, after experiencing extreme pain.
 Hainuwele and Amapola are shown in a merged state after Mamiko destroys and recreates the world.
 In the English-language manga, Kazuyuki Takano is his name.

-His Japanese voice actor is Hisayoshi Suganuma.
-His English voice actor is Frankie Rome.